What is Keyword Density?

 Instead of bothering yourself with achieving the perfect keyword density, you should consider keyword clustering.
 This refers to the practice of optimizing your content for multiple keywords with similar search intent.

-Keyword clustering works because Google is less interested in matching keywords with search queries and more interested in satisfying the search intent of the searcher.
+Keyword clustering works because Google is less interested in matching keywords with search queries and more interested in satisfying the searcher’s search intent.
 That way, a single piece of content can rank for hundreds or even thousands of keywords, increasing your chances of receiving organic traffic from search results pages.